graemetlloyd/ProjectWhalehead/Outline.md

 MCMC is considered a memoryless process; that is, the next proposed tree and model parameters is not chosen based on previously-sampled trees.
 A good tree may therefore be visited many times in a phylogenetic estimation.
 In fact, how often a particular tree or set of relationships appears in the posterior sample is considered to be a measure of support for that tree.
-Usually, the researcher will compute a summary tree for publication, though tools now exist to visualize sets of phylogenetic trees.
+Usually the researcher will compute a summary tree for publication, though tools now exist to visualize sets of phylogenetic trees.

 This is in stark contrast to parsimony.
 The aim of parsimony is to estimate the most parsimonious tree.